hoangtung386/Introduce_yourself/README.md

 - 👋 Hi, I'm @hoangtung719
 - 👀 I'm interested in back_end applications and artificial intelligence
-- 🌱 Currently I'm studying at HUST
+- 🌱 I'm currently studying at Hanoi University of Science and Technology
-- 💞️ I'm reading closely and happily
+- 💞️ I'm single and funny
 - 📫 To contact you can go through X with id hoangtung719
 - 😄 Pronoun: hoangtung719
 - ⚡ Fun fact: I always learn new things but absorb them very slowly :(